DrakirL/DrakirL.github.io/p10/class/rogue.md

 You can use this feature once per Rest.

 ## Rogue Subclass: Thief
-THEME: You have all the tools needed to make a quick entry without being noticed, or even quicker exit if you happen to get noticed anyway.
+THEME: You have all the tools needed to make a quick entry without being noticed, or even quicker exit if you happen to get noticed anyway. <br>
+RECOMMENDATION: Put your Mastery into either Finesse or Stealth.

 ### Level 1: Second Story Work?
+Escape Artist?
+Your Speed increases by 10 feet. <br>
-???
-Better movement, including Climb Spell equal to your Speed?
-DETAILS?
+You have Climb Speed equal to your Speed.

-### Level 1: Swift Fingers
+### Level 1: Swift Fingers/Multitasking?
-???
-More Actions to spend on *sneaky, thiefy* thing?
-DETAILS?
+You now gain 4 actions each Round rather than 3.

 ### Level 3: Supreme Sneak?
-When you would make a Stealth Check or Sleight Check on your turn, you may use 1 additional Action to gain advantage on that Check.
+When you would make a Finesse Check or Stealth Check on your turn, you may use 1 additional Action to gain advantage on that Check.

 ### Level 5: Pilferer of Trinkets?
 ???
 Get more magic items and use them better?